 My final step will be the reinsertion of the batteries.
 So it will open the door when the microchips are both active.
 I think the door does a great job on locating the microchip in a timely fashion but I do see my one cat struggling with the fact that it has to push the flap open, but it’s only been a week.
 I would recommend having food or treats on the other side of the door to get the cats accustomed to the transition.
 This seems to work for him, and I’m confident that he will eventually use it without my help.

 The door lock is strong enough that I feel no other animal can enter.
 It is located in the middle of the door, giving it added strength.
 I also read on the website that it now comes in brown.
 Kudos!
 They have thought of everything.

 My verdict is in… I absolutely love this door!
 5 stars!
-While $149 might seem a bit steep, the money I will be saving on food (as I will only be feeding MY pets,) car washes, vehicle scratch removal, and not having that loss of heat/air will add up continuously.
+While the price might seem a bit steep, the money I will be saving on food (as I will only be feeding MY pets,) car washes, vehicle scratch removal, and not having that loss of heat/air will add up continuously.
 Plus, I have peace of mind that my family and cars are safe from unwanted predators.
 That is priceless!

 Please check SureFlap’s video on YouTube as well as my video of both cat’s early experiences with the door.